 Calculations of Late Penalty.
 So in this case the delivery terms had an OTIF metric of > 90% with a 3% penalty if not met.
 As a result, the buyer (Walmart) would fine the supplier as follows:

-• 3% cost of goods for the 85 cases that arrived late (not on-time penalty)
+- 3% cost of goods for the 85 cases that arrived late (penalty for not on-time)

-• 3% cost of goods for the 15 cases that did not ship (not in-full penalty)
+- 3% cost of goods for the 15 cases that did not ship (penalty for not in-full)

 I thank 8th and Walton for this excellent example from their article, Walmart OTIF: A Supplier’s Guide to On-Time In-Full.
 Additionally, this article provides a detailed discussion of how Walmart uses the OTIF metric to keep items in stock from their thousands of suppliers.

 So, Walmart uses the OTIF metric like described above.
-The question is, should all businesses use OTIF and the same business practices to achieve supply chain excellence?
-The answer depends on your business circumstances and goals.
+The question is, should all businesses use OTIF and the same business practices as Walmart to achieve supply chain excellence?
+The right answer depends on your business circumstances and goals.
 See below on how best to implement OTIF in your supply chain.

 3. How Best to Use Supply Chain Data To Implement the On-Time, In-Full Metric.

 Getting OTIF right starts with good data.
-You’ll need to track the following: when your suppliers’ deliveries arrive and if the shipments are complete based on your purchase order (PO) delivery requirements.
-Indeed, modern tracking systems can show you exactly where your supply chain is falling short.
+First, you’ll need to track the following: suppliers’ delivery times, the promised data, and shipment is complete (In-Full) based on your purchase order (PO) delivery requirements.
+Indeed, modern tracking systems have the capability to tell you where your supply chain is falling short.
 Better yet, when you share this data with your partners – from suppliers to carriers – everyone can work together to fix problems faster.
 In the next section, we’ll look at how to prioritize OTIF goals for your particular business and how best to measure based on your goals.

 a.
 First, Identify Your Primary Objective For Using the OTIF Metric.